aces/Loris-MRI/docs/scripts_md/MRI.md

 Looks for the site alias in whatever field (usually patient\_name or patient\_id) is provided and return the MRI alias and CenterID.

-INPUT: patient name, database handle reference
+INPUTS: patient name, database handle reference

 RETURNS: a two element array:
   - first is the MRI alias of the PSC or "UNKN"